BCCHR-IT/custom-template-engine/README.md

 This module works for classic, longitudinal, and multiple arm projects, but has not been tested with repeatable events.

-## Switching from Custom Report Builder to Custom Template Engine
+## IMPORTANT: Switching from Custom Report Builder to Custom Template Engine

+As of 2019-08-23, the Custom Report Builder has been rebranded as the Custom Template Engine, and has been re-submitted as a new module in the REDcap External Module Repository. __All subsequent updates will be made to the Custom Template Engine, not to the Custom Report Builder__

 When switching from the old module to the rebranded module, you must disable the old module first!